ChaiMingKai/Assg-2/Readme.md

-# Wild West Bite - Restaurant Menu Website
+# Genshin Impact - Website for WIKI and QUIZ

-Wild West Bite is a web application that presents the menu of a restaurant in a user-friendly manner.
-The project aims to provide customers with an easy-to-navigate interface to explore menu items, add them to their cart, and submit orders with optional remarks.
+This website allows user to get familiar with Genshin Character, and have a fun quiz to test their understanding, which allows them to challenge their freind on the Leaderboard.

 ## Design Process

 ### Target Audience
-The website is designed for restaurant customers who want to view the menu, add items to their cart, and place orders online.
-The goal is to enhance the user experience by providing a visually appealing and intuitive interface.
+The website is designed for New Genshin Player who is not familiar with the gameplay and information, they can understand more about all characters from here.
 ### User Stories

-- As a user, I want to browse the restaurant menu to see the available dishes and their details.
+- As a user, I want to
 - As a user, I want to add items to my cart and view the total before placing an order.
 - As a user, I want the option to include remarks or special instructions when adding items to the cart.
 - As a user, I want a responsive website that works well on different devices.